How to Wash White Shoelaces

-While there is no exact schedule to follow to keep laces white, the shoelaces should be removed from tennis shoes and washed separately every time the shoes are washed.
-You may find that having a second pair of laces in reserve is helpful so that one pair can be used while soiled laces are being washed and dried.
+White shoelaces get dirty and dingy over time.
+Replacing the strings may seem the easiest solution, but that approach can get expensive whenever your laces get soiled.
+While there is no exact schedule to follow to keep laces white, the shoelaces should be removed from tennis shoes or sneakers and washed separately every time the shoes are washed.
+Have a second pair of laces in reserve while soiled laces are washed and dried.

-Almost all flat white shoelaces are made from cotton fibers that can be whitened with chlorine or oxygen-based bleach.
-The more narrow, round shoelaces are made from synthetic fibers and can only be whited with oxygen-based bleach.
+Most flat white shoelaces are made from cotton fibers that you can whiten with chlorine or oxygen-based bleach.
+The more narrow, round shoelaces are made from synthetic fibers and can only be whitened with oxygen-based bleach.
 Chlorine bleach will damage the outer white synthetic fibers and reveal the yellow inner core leaving the shoelaces looking dingy.

 Equipment / Tools